IIIF/api/source/api/presentation/3.0/index.md

 ####  3.4.
 Linking Properties

 ##### related
-A link to an external resource intended to be displayed directly to the user, and is related to the resource that has the `related` property.
+A link to an external resource that is about the IIIF resource.
+The external resource _MUST_ be able to be displayed directly to the user.
 Examples might include a video or academic paper about the resource, a website, an HTML description, and so forth.
-A label and the format of the related resource _SHOULD_ be given to assist clients in rendering the resource to the user.
+A label and the format of the related resource _MUST_ be supplied to assist clients in rendering the link or resource.

  * Any resource type _MAY_ have one or more external resources related to it.